Pet Custody During Separation – Who keeps the Family Pet?

 Pet Custody Law: Pets as ‘Chattels

-Our child lawyers help quantify these aspects appropriately when developing comprehensive settlement proposals.
+Our child lawyers help quantify these financial aspects appropriately when developing comprehensive settlement proposals, ensuring that the true costs of pet ownership are accurately represented in negotiations regarding pet custody during separation.

 Evolving Pet Custody Legal Landscape